Turcilingi: Language and name

-Possible connections to the Thuringii or Tervingi
+Possible connections to the Thuringi or Tervingi

-In recent scholarship the Turcilingi have been identified with the Thuringii by Helmut Castritius and Wolfram Brandes, and this conclusion has begun to gain more acceptance.
+In recent scholarship the Turcilingi have been identified with the Thuringi by Helmut Castritius and Wolfram Brandes, and this conclusion has begun to gain more acceptance.
 The reasoning is based on upon the facts that the Suda, apparently drawing upon a 5th century contemporary historian, describes Odoacer's brother Onoulphus as a Thuringian on his father's side and Scirian on his mother's.
-While some scholars argue that the Suda (or its source) is mistaken, other scholars, such as Brandes, have argued that the name "Thorcilingi", found originally only in Jordanes, must be the mistaken one.
+While many scholars such as Hyun Jin Kim argue that the Suda (or its source) is mistaken, other scholars, such as MacGeorge and Brandes, have argued that the name "Thorcilingi", found originally only in Jordanes, must be the mistaken one.
 While there is no standard linguistic explanation for the change in the word, Brandes argues that it could have been a one-off misunderstanding created by the existence of a similar term Turci.

-Hyun Jin Kim, in contrast, thinks the Suda contains a hypercorrection by a scribe who did not recognise the Turcilingi.
+Kim, in contrast, thinks the Suda contains a hypercorrection by a scribe who did not recognise the Turcilingi.
 Jordanes also refers separately to both the Thorcilingi, in the context of Odoacer, and the Thuringians.
 Concerning the latter he refers once to Hermanafrid king of the "Thuringi", once to the "Thuringi" living north of the Alamanni, once to their quality of horses, in a passage where there are several spelling variants in manuscripts (Thyringi, Tyringi, Thiringi, Thoringi, Thoring).
 Kim argues that the Turcilingi were "a Turkic-speaking tribe under Hunnic rule ... probably of mixed origin ... with possibly a Germanic and Turkic (Hunnic) mixture."
 Cahen, too, argued they were Turkic-speaking Huns.

+There is also a scholarly proposal that the Thuringi were in some way a continuation of the Tervingi.
+These were a Gothic people from Eastern Europe, who had crossed the Danube into the Roman empire in the generations before Odoacer.
+The three names involved in these speculations can not however be explained in terms of any known regular language evolutions.
+If the names are related then it must have involved specific misunderstandings or ideas which can now only be speculated about.